microsoft/playwright/docs/src/api/class-browser.md

 })();
 ```

 See [ChromiumBrowser], [FirefoxBrowser] and [WebKitBrowser] for browser-specific features.
-Note that [`method:
+Note that
-BrowserType.connect`] and [`method: BrowserType.launch`] always return a specific browser instance, based on the
-browser being connected to or launched.
+[`method: BrowserType.launch`] always returns a specific browser instance, based on the browser being launched.

 ## event: Browser.disconnected